end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 #email.password=
 ```

 #### Finish the installation

-Open a new session with **admincu** on the server.
+Run the command below as `admincu` to build Docker images.

 ```
 cd /home/admincu/cloudunit/cu-service && ./build-services.sh all
 ```

-You can check the image if you want with
+You can check the previous step if you want.

 ```
 cd /home/admincu/cloudunit/cu-service && ./check_build_images.sh
 ```

-To finish you have to run the (re)init processus for the platform
+To finish you have to run the platform's (re)init script.

 ```
 cd /home/admincu/cloudunit/cu-compose && ./re-init.sh